basho/basho_docs/source/languages/en/riak/theory/concepts/strong-consistency.md

 ## Riak's Mixed Approach

-Riak has always been a key/value store, but it is different from others in that it has always required that key/value pairs be stored in namespaces called **buckets**.
+Riak has always been a key/value store, but it is different from others in that it has always required that key/value pairs be stored in namespaces called [[**buckets**|The Basics#Bucket-Properties-and-Operations]].

-The advantage of providing multiple namespaces---as many as necessary---is that it enables users to fine-tune the availability/consistency trade-off on a bucket-by-bucket basis.
-Users can set some buckets to accept sloppy quorums, others with `w` and/or `r` equal to `n_val`, and so on, allowing for a mix-and-match approach to data within a Riak cluster.
+The advantage of providing multiple namespaces---as many as you wish---is that it lets you fine-tune the availability/consistency trade-off on a bucket-by-bucket basis.
+Using bucket types, you can make some buckets accept sloppy quorums, others with `w` and/or `r` equal to `n_val`, and so on, allowing for a mix-and-match approach to data within a Riak cluster.

-This mixed approach is still possible, of course, except that now strong consistency has been introduced as yet another available bucket-level configuration.
+This mixed approach is still possible, of course, except that now strong consistency has been introduced as yet another possible bucket-level configuration.
 As of Riak 2.0, buckets have a property called `consistent`, which, if set to `true`, makes data in that bucket conform to strong consistency requirements.
 Implementation details can be found in the [[Using Strong Consistency]] tutorial.